GeoscienceAustralia/BAL/_sources/docs/userguide/execution.rst.txt

 A suite of rasters are produced and stored in the output folder.
-They represent the BAL for the area computed in each of eight cardinal directions (E, S, W, N, NE, NW, SE and SW) and the maximum BAL of all directions.
-Figure 5.3 is an example output.
+They represent the BAL for the area computed in each of eight cardinal directions (E, S, W, N, NE, NW, SE and SW) and the maximum BAL of all directions. :numref:`bal_output` is an example output.

+.. _bal_output:

 .. figure:: /docs/images/BAL_output.jpg
      :align: center
      :alt: An example BAL output window.
      :figclass: align-center

-     Figure 5.3 An example BAL output window.
+     An example BAL output window.